 And by wet, I mean it – it’s important to keep everything submerged in transfer buffer when preparing the sandwich.
 It’s easy for this to get messy but you want to avoid mess-making because the transfer buffer contains methanol, which is hazardous & has to go into the hazardous waste disposal bottle.
 We usually do the prep in a big glass baking pan

 When I first learned how to do a western blot, my teacher was very emphatic about not leaving air bubbles which interfere with the protein’s transfer – proteins can “swim” but they can’t fly!
-She had us use a glass rod (or a piece of a pipette) to roll out the bubbles – let’s just say I got a little over-zealous with the rolling one time – which happened to be a figure I had to show at a lab meeting during a lab rotation…
+She had us use a glass rod (or a piece of a pipette) to roll out the bubbles.
+That message stuck with me and let’s just say that, in my first grad school lab experience, I got a little over-zealous with the rolling one time – which happened to be a figure I had to show at a lab meeting during a lab rotation…

 You want to make sure that the membrane is on the side with the positive electrode (labeled red) or else you’ll move the proteins out of the gel and onto the filter paper – which is just there to help wick the liquid through, not to catch the protein!
 The protein-catching’s done by the membrane – these have really little holes (pores) that let through salts, etc, but not your proteins.
 So they act as a physical barrier preventing your protein from going too far (through the membrane and into the filter paper).
 But you don’t want to just block the proteins’ path – you need to get the proteins to actually stick to the membrane barrier and stay stuck through all the washes you’re going to subject it to.
 So you want a membrane that proteins find “sticky.”
 A couple common options are: nitrocellulose & polyvinylidene difluoride (PVDF).
 More here: http://bit.ly/2XzNRV3